chuvpne/dada2-pipeline/README.md

 ## Usage

-After loading the `dada2-pipeline.Rproj` R project file in RStudio, open the `dada2-pipeline.Rmd` R Notebook template in RStudio and follow the instructions in the text and comments.
+1) Load the `dada2-pipeline.Rproj` R project file in RStudio.

+2) Open the `dada2-pipeline.Rmd` R Notebook template in RStudio and follow the instructions in the text and comments.
 At the end of the pipeline, inital files and results are archived into two separate archives.

-Store them in a safe place!
+3) Store archives in a safe place!

 ## Working on docker